9/11 Living Memorial

 - Research 9/11 information to be used on the Living Memorial website

-VOICES Business School Interns will have an opportunity to work with our Founding Director to assess and further develop a business plan for our expanding organization.
+Business Interns will have an opportunity to work with our Founding Director to assess and further develop a business plan for our expanding non-profit organization.

 - Review the organization's governance, policies and procedures and board development

 - Work on annual appeal, including mailing and social media campaign